1:1 Mentorship + Placement Support

 Fewer projects — deeper execution

-• 1–2 projects (deep) — not 6 shallow clones
+• 1–2 projects done deeply — not 6 shallow clones

-• Clear architecture diagram + tradeoff justification
+• Clear architecture diagram + trade-off justification

 • Deployment basics + environment config discipline